 9.4 Committee Chair Appointments

-The Chair shall appoint or remove the chairs of the Standing Committees and the Ad Hoc Committees, which shall be subject to approval at the meeting of the Executive Committee following such appointment or revocation.
+The Chair shall appoint or remove the chairs of the Standing Committees and the Ad Hoc Committees, which shall be subject to approval at the next meeting of the Executive Committee or the Board of Directors following such appointment or revocation.
 The membership of each such committee shall be selected by the Committee Chair after consultation with the DAMX Chair.

 9.5 Expiration of Term

 The terms for all Committee Chairs and committee members shall automatically expire 30 days following the election of a new DAMX Chair.
 Ad Hoc committees will automatically end 30 days after the election of a new DAMX Chair unless reauthorized by the new DAMX Chair.